Spain · tool

 Fideuà

-Similar to paella but made with short, cut noodles instead of rice, often featuring seafood like prawns, mussels, and monkfish.
-The toasted noodles offer a delightful texture contrast.
+Similar to paella but uses short, thick noodles (fideos) instead of rice, often cooked with seafood like prawns, mussels, and squid.
+It offers a delightful chewy texture and concentrated sea flavors.

 Horchata con Fartons

-A refreshing, milky drink made from tiger nuts, served ice-cold with long, sweet pastries called fartons for dipping.
-It's the perfect summer treat.
+A refreshing, milky drink made from tiger nuts (chufas), served ice-cold with long, airy pastries called fartons for dipping.
+It's a unique, sweet, and nutty local specialty perfect for a hot day.

 Arroz a Banda

-A seafood-rich rice dish cooked in a flavorful fish broth, with the rice served separately from the fish it was cooked with.
+A flavorful rice dish cooked in a rich fish broth, typically served separately from the fish it was cooked with, which is often served as a second course.
 The rice absorbs the intense seafood essence.

 Where locals eat — best neighborhoods